 - Exchange rate-linked bonds

-The National Treasury Note (NTN) is an index-linked bond.
+National Treasury Note – The National Treasure Note (NTN) is an index-linked bond.
 The capital value of these bonds is increased each year on a basis that is linked to a different index according to the bond type.

-The NTN-A Series includes a large number of variations that are all linked to the value of the US dollar.
-Some versions of this bond have a fixed interest rate, while other have a floating rate.
+NTN-A Series – The NTN-A Series includes a large number of variations that are all linked to the value of the US dollar.
+Some versions of this bond have a fixed interest rate, while others have a floating rate.
 Although the NTN-A Series is no longer being issued by the government, there are still many of these bonds circulating on the secondary market.

-The NTN-R2 Series is linked to the US Dollar exchange rate, pays a fixed interest rate of 12% each year on the remaining capital amount.
-The bond has a 10 year maturity and is repaid in 10 installments, ech paid on the anniversary of the bond.
+NTN-R2 Series – The NTN-R2 Series is linked to the US dollar exchange rate and pays a fixed interest rate of 12% each year on the remaining capital amount.
+The bond has a 10-year maturity and is repaid in 10 installments, each paid on the anniversary of the bond.

-The NTN-U Series can have a maturity date of between 1 and 15 years.
+NTN-U Series – The NTN-U Series can have a maturity date of between one and 15 years.
 This bond is redeemed in monthly installments.
-It’s capital value is linked to the Long Term Interest Rate (TJLP) and pays a fixed interest rate of 6.53% applied to the outstanding amount over its lifetime.
+Its capital value is linked to the Long Term Interest Rate (TJLP) and pays a fixed interest rate of 6.53% applied to the outstanding amount over its lifetime.

 The chart below shows a breakdown of the categories of holders of Brazil’s national debt.

-The overseas participation in the market of 12.6% is relatively small for such a significant emerging market as Brazil.
+The non-resident participation in the market of less than 12% is relatively small for such a significant emerging market as Brazil.

 Interested in Trading Commodities?